This post contains affiliate links. This means I may make a small commission if you purchase something. It does NOT change your purchase in any way.

 If it doesn’t you can still recycle!!
-Consider using these great disposable recycling bins so you can bring recyclables home to be properly disposed of.
+Consider using these great portable recycling bins so you can bring recyclables home to be disposed of properly.
 They make sorting trash and recycling super easy – and they come in fun patterns – even a football theme!

 And for any trash (aka landfill) you have, en eco-friendly option is to use trash bags that are NOT made of plastic.
 I love these two great options from Hippo Sak.

 I get it, you may not be ready to dive in and implement all of these eco-friendly ideas at once.

 However, see if you can challenge yourself to implement at least a few at your next tailgate party.